 - Optimal weight.
 Aim to be at an optional weight.
 Your BMI (body mass index) should be between 20 and 28 ideally.
 If your BMI is over 40 then check with your GP about what can be done to reduce it before you conceive.
 Being very overweight will have a considerable impact or your pregnancy care, increase the risks of pregnancy and can reduce your enjoyment of your pregnancy.
 Also, Norwest Private Hospital may not accept your maternity booking for your BMI is over 44.
-You can check out your BMI at the BMI Calculator on the Australian Government Dept. of Health website.
+You can learn about your BMI or check out your BMI on the Australian Government Dept. of Health website.

 - Optimal diet.
 Get into the habit of having a good quality diet with minimum junk food and fast food and carbonated drinks.
 Learn how to read food labels.
 Sadly, sugar is added to so many foods and the manufacturer often wants to hide it so you do not easily know it is in that particular food product.
 Never simply believe the information a manufacturer puts on the packaging label but do your own cross-checking.

 - Optimal fitness.
 You don’t need to join a gym but certainly, start exercising more.
 This could be going for regular walks.

 - Folic acid.
 Folic acid helps prevent spina bifida.
 You should be taking it at an 0.5mg/day for at least three months before you are pregnant.

 - Dentist.
 Have a dental check-up as you are more prone to dental caries ( tooth decay) in pregnancy.